 Enable the Simplify Controls option if you want to have same width for all 4 sides of the column regarding the Margin, Padding or Border.
 The option will change the CSS options graphical user interface to different mode.

-Use this option to set the default width for column in all browser window sizes.
-This option will be the default option for the next series of options in the Width and Responsiveness tab.
+Use this option to set the default width for column in all browser window sizes. (to find out more about what are these columns, please check this out) This option will be the default option for the next series of options in the Width and Responsiveness tab.
 The option works proportionally and you can set fractures of the whole column width which contains 12 portions.
 Available options are:

 - 1 column – 1/12